 XRT 230 - Imaging Pathology II

 A continuation of XRT 220.
 Designed to examine medical images for pathologic processes as compared to normal anatomy and topography.
-The main focus is on the study of changes which occur as a result of disease and injury which necessitate alteration of standard radiographic exposure applications.
-Probes pathology of the genitourinary system, osseous system and joints, central nervous system, and investigates all aspects of neoplasia.
-One class hour.
+The main focus is on the study of changes which occur as a result of disease and injury which necessitate alteration of standard imaging exposure applications.
+Probes pathology of the all systems including respiratory, gastrointestinal, hepatobiliary, urinary, reproductive system, osseous system and joints,heredity and nutritional changes and the central nervous system.
+All aspects of the imaging of neoplastic conditions will also be reviewed.

 Prerequisite: XRT 220.

 Course Learning Outcomes

 1. At the completion of the course the student will: determine patient conditions by correlating clinical information with radiographic images.

 2. Assess the "normal" chest radiograph.

 3. Correlate an assigned disease with patient treatment and progress through the development of a patient chart.

 4. Synthesize radiographic exposure technical factors to adjust for various pathologic conditions.